Mother of Dismembered NYC Woman: Police 'Don't Care'

 The mother of a woman whose dismembered body was found in in a park said "if she was a Caucasian child someone would have been locked up"

-The body of the woman, 26-year-old Brandy Odom, was found dismembered in Canarsie Park on Tuesday; other body parts were found Wednesday
+The body of the woman, 26-year-old Brandy Odom, was found dismembered in Canarsie Park on Monday; other body parts were on Tuesday

 No arrests have been made in the case